 Poverty affects women more forcefully causing increased proportion as well as types of deprivations, a phenomenon called feminisation of poverty.
 Migration of rural poor to cities causes problems of its own, more so for the women.
 They come to cities in a bid to escape from rural unemployment and deprivation but lead insecure lives in the cities, exemplified by the urban domestic helps.
 The co-existence of feminisation and urbanisation of poverty affects the women and their families, particularly children, especially the girl child, who begins to experience deprivations in all its forms from a tender age.
-These reduced circumstances thus perpetuate across generations of poor urban women and entrap them deep in poverty.
+These reduced circumstances thus perpetuate across generations of poverty.